HighNESS Conceptual Design Report: Volume I: Design of the ESS Ultracold Neutron source

 Finally, a preliminary study of the effect of bismuth on reducing the heat-load of photons on the SD$_\text{2}$ UCN converter was performed.
 For this purpose, a shielding block made of bismuth was inserted into the twister (see \cref{fig:Model_GammaShieldingByBismuthForMCB_Blahoslav}).
 The flux of photons was significantly reduced in the MCB by the effect of the bismuth shielding (see \cref{fig:GammaShieldingByBismuthForMCBTest}).
-However, this was at a cost of significant reduction of $P_\text{UCN}$ within the SD$_\text{2}$ converter.
-The reason is that the cold spectrum was strongly suppressed by the bismuth shielding (see \cref{fig:MeVBiEffect_Blahoslav,fig:ABiEffect_Blahoslav}).
-In fact, bismuth has a Bragg cutoff wavelength larger at 6.6~\AA~.
-Therefore, it is probably not interesting for a SD$_2$ source, which needs these suppressed neutrons.
-For He-II on the other hand, for which 8.9 \AA~are most effective for UCN production, the Bi filter is very interesting, as discussed in \cite{serebrovworkshop2022}. \\
+However, this came at the cost of a significant reduction of $P_\text{UCN}$ within the SD$_\text{2}$ converter.
+The reason for this is illustrated in \cref{fig:MeVBiEffect_Blahoslav} which shows the neutron energy spectrum obtained in the spherical volume just outside the Bi shielding visible in \cref{fig:GammaShieldingByBismuthForMCBTest}.
+This close to both the moderator and the spallation target, the spectrum consists of a mixture of moderated and fast neutrons, extending up into the MeV range.
+However, it is clear that especially the cold part of the spectrum is strongly suppressed by the bismuth shielding.
+This is further illustrated in \cref{fig:ABiEffect_Blahoslav}, showing the wavelength distributions for the cold spectrum with and without bismuth.
+In fact, bismuth has a Bragg cutoff wavelength larger than 6.6~\AA.
+Therefore, it is probably not well suited for a SD$_2$ source, which requires neutrons with such wavelengths.
+For He-II on the other hand, for which neutrons with $\lambda=8.9$~\AA~are most effective for UCN production, the Bi filter is very interesting, as discussed in \cite{serebrovworkshop2022}. \\